cjshelton/portfolio/src/blog-posts/2021-01-01-2020-in-review/index.md

 and server when users visit my site.
 It also gave me an opportunity to learn how to make server configuration changes in Netlify.

+I wrote a blog post on what I learnt and used that to show what Security Header configuration I had opted for and why.

+## JavaScript Model Validation Using Joi

+I chose to end the year with a blog post on JavaScript model validation using the Joi validation library.

+Joi is a library I used extensively in 2020, and it impressed me for a few reasons, so I felt it would be a good topic for a detailed blog post to share some of my favourite features.
+I'm happy with how the blog post came out; I feel it had a good mix of detail and code snippets, and will hopefully prove to be a helpful resource for someone else considering using Joi and wanting a starting point.
 # 2021 - What's In Store

 [gatsby-url]: https://www.gatsbyjs.com/